cdimascio/express-openapi-validator/CONTRIBUTING.md

 We're happy to help!

 ## FAQ
-**Q:** I don't have permission to create a branch and can't push my changes
+**Q:** I don't have permission to create a branch and I can't push my changes

 **A:** You cannot directly create a branch in this repo.
 Instead [Create a Pull Request](#create-a-pull-request)